dqbd/nwpos/README.md

 # nwpos
-OSS EET pokladna
+OSS POS terminal with support for Czech EET.
+Developed as a final project for ALG2.

-Dokumentace apod: `docs/latex/docs.pdf`
+Documentation (czech): `docs/latex/docs.pdf`